 Flash Player Alternatives Overview

 Silverlight is a deprecated application framework by Microsoft and similar to Adobe Flash.
 It helps you in writing and running rich Internet applications, similar to Adobe Flash.
 With this powerful development tool, you can create very interactive user experiences for Web and mobile applications.
-It is a free plug-in that is powered by the .NET framework and compatible with all major browsers, devices, and operating systems.
+It is a free plug-in that is powered by the .NET framework and compatible but unfortunately it’s only compatible with Internet Explorer 11.

 - Writing and running rich Internet applications